upcs/cs-341-project-sq19-foxtrot/README.md

 This is a web application designed for the University of Portland's Leadership program including a habit tracker and journal page.

+Sprint 4 summary of completed features:
+-Fully shifted to a new databases (all of the inserts, updates, removals, and displaying of data is updated) -Habit tracker displays full dates and marks habits accordingly -Login works with cookies, always displays correct info for the user -Themes work for all pages
+-Themes are saved to users
+-Can log out

 Sprint 3 summary of completed features:
 -Login works with fethcing login info from the data base -data for the habit tracker and journal is displayed in consistent ways and as the client requested